 When you haven’t gotten enough sleep, communication between the amygdala and the MPFC appears to fall apart, and all the negativity of the amygdala runs straight past the MPFC uncontrolled and unchallenged.
 You can guess the result: emotional imbalance and — in the worst case — emotional overload.
 Research suggests that a good night’s sleep might “reset” this connection so you can respond to challenges in better, more constructive ways.

-To overcome these obstacles and get a good night’s sleep, there are a few simple (not easy) steps you can take:
+To overcome these obstacles and get a good night’s sleep, there are a few simple steps you can take:

 - Straighten out your circadian rhythm by moderating light and food.

 - Deepen your sleep by staying active during the day.